-GUADALAJARA, Mexico – Grupo Aeroportuario del Pacífico, SAB de CV announced preliminary terminal passenger traffic figures for the month of April 2016, compared to traffic figures for April 2015.
+GUADALAJARA, México – Grupo Aeroportuario del Pacífico, SAB de CV announced today preliminary terminal passenger traffic figures for the month of June 2015 compared to traffic figures for June 2014.

-During April 2016, total terminal passengers increased 10.2% in the 13 airports, compared to the same period of the previous year; the Montego Bay airport traffic increased 0.7% during the same period.
-Domestic passenger traffic presented a 14.0% increase, while international passenger traffic increased 5.4%.
+During June 2015, total terminal passengers in the 12 Mexico-based airports increased 9.8% compared to the same period of the previous year; the Montego Bay airport traffic increased 0.7% during the same period.
+Domestic passenger traffic presented an 11.8% increase in the Mexican airports, while international passenger traffic increased 6.2%.

-The following items are April highlights from traffic results for the month of June:
+The following items are highlights from traffic results for the month of June:

 • Load Factor: The main cause for the passenger increase was due to a higher seat to load factor ratio, which was 80.6% for the month of June, representing an increase of 5.4 percentage points, compared to the figure for June 2014.
 This increase was due to higher competition in terms of airplane ticket prices, as well as higher efficiency in terms of capacity planning by the airlines.

 • New routes: Guanajuato to Los Angeles and Guadalajara to Guatemala by Volaris; Guadalajara to Los Ángeles by American Airlines; Guadalajara to Mexicali by Aeroméxico, Puerto Vallarta to Orange County by Southwest, Los Cabos to Orange County by Alaska and Los Cabos to Baltimore by Southwest.